 Now that spring is upon us, we need to look to the future and figure out how to make that future look the way we want.
 So, it’s time to clean up our romantic relationships and set some goals.

 When you’re in a long-term relationship or marriage, it's important to set sexual, relationship, and overall life goals together.
 Goals are a positive force, a shining light you can work towards.
 Setting goals helps to frame relationship issues in a way that seem manageable and adds a sense of togetherness to achieving these goals as a couple.

 It's important to have goals that are attainable, reasonable, and specific, but how you achieve the goals is just as important as the goals themselves.
 Read on for tips on how to do so.

 First, you have to do some individual work.
 Take some time alone to contemplate how you currently feel in your relationship.
 Are you happy?
 Do you feel content?
 Is there an area of your relationship where you think you could improve?
 Where could your partner improve?

 Ask yourself the hard questions.
 Be willing to feel uncomfortable, whether it is how your partner interacts with your parents, your need for more orgasms, or your desire to try a new thing in bed, discomfort probably means you should set forward-moving goals around that topic.

 Each of you take a piece of paper and write down broad categories: Relationship, sex life, work, family, and whatever else you think you should work on.
 (Relationships should never be stagnant, so feel free to list several categories.)

 Write down at least three goals in each category that are important to you.
 Ask yourself why they are important in your life and how you could improve on them.
-For example: You aren’t having as much oral sex as you’d like to have.
-Write down why this kind of pleasure is important to you and how you can communicate this need to your partner.
+Be as specific as possible.
+Be ready to openly discuss everything you have written down.